xwmx/nb/README.md

 ```

 `nb` automatically creates any intermediate folders if they don't
 already exist.
-A folder can also be created using the `add --type`
+Folders can also be created using the `add --type`
 option:

 ```bash